GW501516: Mechanism of action

 GW501516 is a selective agonist of the PPARδ receptor.
 It displays high affinity (K_{i} = 1 nM) and potency (EC_{50} = 1 nM) for PPARδ with greater than 1,000-fold selectivity over PPARα and PPARγ.

 In rats, binding of GW501516 to PPARδ recruits the coactivator PGC-1α.
 The PPARδ/coactivator complex in turn upregulates the expression of proteins involved in energy expenditure.
 Furthermore, in rats treated with GW501516, increased fatty acid metabolism in skeletal muscle and protection against diet-induced obesity and type II diabetes was observed.
 In obese rhesus monkeys, GW501516 increased high-density lipoprotein (HDL) and lowered very-low-density lipoprotein (VLDL).

 Activation of PPARδ is also believed to be the mechanism responsible for cancer induction.
-A 2018 study in finds that GW501516 enhances the growth of colitis-associated colorectal cancer by increasing inflammation and the expression of GLUT1 and SLC1A5.
+A 2018 study found that GW501516 enhanced the growth of colitis-associated colorectal cancer in mice by increasing inflammation and the expression of GLUT1 and SLC1A5.